nberkow/A1X1/README.md

 - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5737931/
 - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6953323/

-### Genese of Interest
+### Genes of Interest

 I wanted to create a list of candidate genes that might be involved for downstream analysis.
 In a real situation, this would include A1X1 and any other genes of interest to NewCo's approach.
 For this exercize, I started with a list of published GWAS hits for the disease.
 I used these to search a database of protein functional interactions (https://string-db.org/).
 This found some additional genes as well as a proposed interaction network.

 ![network](./figures/network.png)

-Gene interactions are challenging to construct and are often full of spurious interactions.
+Gene interaction networks are challenging to construct and are often full of spurious interactions.
 Even the starting set only has GWAS evidence, which isn't strong on its own.
-Keeping those caveats in mind, I planned to use these as a starting point to guide analysis.
+Keeping those caveats in mind, I planned to use these as a starting point to guide my analysis.

 Database interaction code:
 - get_gene_interactions.py